-The Company will adopt a Charter for Corporate Governance and Nominating Committee of the Board of Directors on a Code of Conduct upon graduating to the TSX-V, should a qualifying transaction materialize.
+The Company are in the process of drafting and adopting a Charter for Corporate Governance and Nominating Committee of the Board of Directors.

 Relationship to DC&P

 Under the above Section "DC&P," management acknowledges its responsibility to establish internal systems, controls and procedures sufficient to provide reasonable assurance that material information used internally and disclosed externally is reliable and timely.
 This information includes financial disclosure documents, which are themselves subject to ICFR.
 Certain deficiencies in ICFR suggest a probability of being deficiencies in DC&P and where applicable, this has been noted above in "Specific Deficiencies Identified."